kennethd/pyapi-test/README.md

-This package provides tested reference implementations of a few popular Python API servers, and some basic tooling for making performance comparisons between them, and soon, comparisons between them running via a few popular WSGI servers.
+This package provides tested reference implementations of a few popular Python API servers, and some basic tooling for making performance comparisons between them, and soon, comparisons between them running via a few popular WSGI & ASGI servers.

 Why?
 It's been a long time since I geeked out on this stuff, and it's overdue.